MC-JSON/UnLeashed_FE/README.md

 Welcome to UnLeashed!

-Here you will find resources for travelling with your dog across the world.
-Whether you need information on requirements for bringing your dog into a new country or you want to see the best parks for your dog to in a specific city, UnLeashed will lead you there.
+Here you will find resources for traveling with your dog across the world.
+Whether you need information on requirements for bringing your dog into a new country or how to fly with them on your most traveled airline, UnLeashed will lead you there.
+You will also find UnLeashed's lead dog Ruthie recommending her favorite areas in cities she has traveled to.

 The details are hosted on a scaled-back, user-friendly, full-stack MERN application.